SCHNECKSVILLE, Pa. | Lehigh Career & Technical Institute has agreed to sell the school’s latest student-built house.

 House Project 32 was listed in July at $349,900 and LCTI’s Joint Operating Committee last week voted to approve a sale agreement with Richard and Andrea Stoudt, who intend to purchase the home for $360,000.

 The agreement is contingent on the Stoudts’ ability to secure a mortgage, a satisfactory home inspection and Lehigh County Court approval.
 LCTI officials expect to finalize the sale later this month.

 JOC Chairman David M. Kennedy said it’s no surprise that the North Whitehall Township property at 2822 Rising Sun Road sold quickly and for more than $10,000 above the listed price.
-“When I saw the student-built house, I was very impressed with the quality of our students’ work, their attention to detail and the LCTI staff who made it a reality,” he said.
+“When I saw the student-built house, I was very impressed with the quality of our students’ work, their attention to detail going down to even the mini bathroom dehumidifier fixed in the corner, and the LCTI staff who made it a reality,” he said.